FROM REHEARSAL TO STAGE, LIVE MUSIC HAPPENS

 When words fail, music speaks

-FreeForm, directed by Dave Cazier, is the premier vocal jazz ensemble offered at Columbia Basin College.
+FreeForm is the premier vocal jazz ensemble offered at Columbia Basin College.
 This ensemble focuses on the traditional as well as contemporary advances in the jazz idiom, encompassing swing, ballad, bebop, fusion, funk and even elements of free jazz.
-FreeForm 2019 consists of 12 singers on individual mics, and a rhythm section of piano, bass, and drums.
+FreeForm 2019 consisted of 12 singers on individual mics, and a rhythm section of piano, bass, and drums.
 Read More

 CBC Chamber Choir/DeserTones